actions-marketplace-validations/gensecaihq_Shai-Hulud-2.0-Detector/README.md

 A: [Open an issue](https://github.com/gensecaihq/Shai-Hulud-2.0-Detector/issues) with details.
 We'll investigate and update the database.

 **Q: What about patched versions?**
-A: Currently, all versions are flagged.
-We're working on version-specific detection.
+A: The detector uses semver matching to flag only specific compromised versions.
+Safe versions of a package are not flagged.
+Check `compromised-packages.json` for version details.

 ---